YEARS OF PERSONAL EXPERIENCE

 Let’s say Bob was injured when Sally T-boned his car as she ran a red light.
 Bob was rushed to the hospital and racked up thousands of dollars in emergency treatment expenses, but Bob has no insurance and no money to pay the mounting medical bills.
 Shortly after getting released from the hospital, Bob receives notice of a hospital lien in the mail.
 What does this mean for Bob?

 Under Chapter 55 of the Texas Property Code, when someone receives emergency medical treatment following an accident “that is attributed to the negligence of another person,” the hospital and other emergency medical providers can file a lien in their county of service.
 In the event that the injury victim brings a lawsuit against the negligent party, this lien gives the hospital the right to get paid first from any settlement.
 If Bob sues Sally and is awarded a $20,000 settlement, the hospital gets to take what it’s owed before any remaining funds can be distributed to Bob.

-At DeHoyos Law, our experienced Houston personal injury lawyers have successfully represented countless accident victims, and we have an impressive track record of obtaining substantial settlements for our clients.
+At DeHoyos Accident Attorneys, our experienced Houston personal injury lawyers have successfully represented countless accident victims, and we have an impressive track record of obtaining substantial settlements for our clients.
 Contact us today at 832-745-4878 for a free and confidential consultation about your case.